juhoniinikoski/neroksi-app/neroksi-api/README.md

 ### Authorize requests in the GraphQL playground

-A handy way to authorize requests in the GraphQL playground is to retrieve an access token using the `authorize` mutation (see above for details) and then add the following in the "HTTP HEADERS" tab below the query editor:
+A handy way to authorize requests in the Apollo Sandbox is to retrieve an access token using the `authorize` mutation (see above for details) and then add the following in the "HTTP HEADERS" tab below the query editor:

 ```json
 {